smart-life-tech/toilet_kat_change/BLE_OTA_INSTRUCTIONS.md

 ```

 Tips & troubleshooting
 - Make sure the device is in OTA mode (hold both configured buttons for the OTA trigger sequence, see `src/main.cpp` behavior for details).
-The device will open an OTA window (default 1 minute) and advertise the OTA service UUID `5636340f-afc7-47b1-b0a8-15bcb9d7d29a6`.
+The device will open an OTA window (default 1 minute) and advertise the OTA service UUID `5636340f-afc7-47b1-b0a8-15bcb9d7d29a6`. or send `ENABLE_OTA` OVER SERIAL
-- If the script fails to connect, run the scanner-only flow:
+- If the script fails to connect, run the scanner-only flow: OR USE THE SCANNER.PY FILE IN THIS DIRECTORY

 ```powershell
 # Run the scanner in Python REPL or temporary script to confirm device name/address